 Alcohol: Alcohol cannot be reimbursed on any travel budget code.
 Alcohol cannot be purchased with funds generated from student tuition, fees, or state appropriations.

 Alcohol is not a reimbursable item when charging against grant accounts.

 Reimbursement claims should be processed on the expense report on a fund that allows alcohol purchases.

 Sales Tax and Tips on Meals: Sales tax and tips on meals will be reimbursed subject to limits specified in Meals, Lodging, Incidental Expenses and Other Fees for Travel for State and Local Funds (Procedure 2-86)

-Phone Calls, Fax Expense, Office Supplies, or Other: If reimbursing phone calls, fax expense, office supplies or other expenses while in travel status, indicate on the voucher which ones are for business and which are personal.
+Phone Calls, Fax Expense, Office Supplies, or Other: If reimbursing phone calls, fax expense, office supplies or other expenses while in travel status, indicate on the expense report which ones are for business and which are personal.
 If not indicated that individual items are for official university business, items are not reimbursable.
 Credit card receipts must have accompanying original itemized receipts attached.
 To be eligible for exemption from paying Texas State Sales Tax on purchases of items for official university business, present a Texas Sales and Use Tax Exemption Certification (Form 2-94).
 Texas State Sales Tax will not be reimbursed.

 - Receipts for certain expenses are sometimes required in special situations (i.e. transportation).
 Please contact Travel Services if you have any questions about what receipts to submit.

 Conference Attendance: All employees attending a conference must submit the conference agenda as part of their travel supporting documentation.
 Submission of the agenda allows reviewers and approvers to identify amenities provided to conference attendees, i.e., hotel rooms, meals, etc.